-One of our customers accounted for 37% and 15% of our accounts receivable as of December 31, 2017 and 2016, respectively.
-The same customer accounted for approximately 25% of our net consolidated revenues for the year ended December 31, 2017.
-Another customer accounted for approximately 15% and 12% of our net consolidated revenues for the years ended December 31, 2016 and 2015, respectively.
+One of our customers accounted for 7% and 37% of our accounts receivable as of December 31, 2018 and 2017, respectively.
+The same customer accounted for approximately 24% and 25% of our net consolidated revenues for the year ended December 31, 2018 and 2017, respectively.
+Another customer accounted for approximately 15% of our net consolidated revenues for the year ended December 31, 2018 and 2017, respectively.
+Another customer accounted for approximately 15% of our net consolidated revenues for the year ended December 31, 2018.